At a glance

 In total some 40 different nationalities are represented in the student body, although the single largest demographic is British.
 The school is also accredited by British Schools Middle East, which notes Britishness is not limited to the origin of its dominant student nationality.
 "Theme days, similar to UK schools are enjoyed by pupils.
 Red Nose Day, Sports Relief and ‘JESS J Has Talent’ are particular favourites.
 World Book Day and authors such as Ciaran Murtagh, Eoin Colfer and Niall Griffiths have visited the school.
 Her Majesty’s Band of the Royal Marines has performed at the school twice in recent years providing a focus for the St. George’s Day Celebrations..."

-The school has 23 students with special educational needs.
+Students with special educational needs (SEN) are said to be identified early on by a learning needs coordinator.
+The school currently has 23 students with special educational needs.
 Some students receive support in classes or in one-to-one sessions from the ‘Oasis’ learning support team.
 The overall teacher to student ratio is a very creditable 1:14.

 The school does a lot well, including "exceptionally well-focused leadership provided by the head teacher and senior staff [who] continuously drive improvement forward," the KHDA notes.
 The school's latest inspection report notes the outstanding provision for early years which has "an excellent impact on children's learning and progress".
 In addition, students show exemplary behaviour and extremely positive attitudes.
 Teaching is said to be highly skilled, underpinned by an engaging curriculum.

 The school's BSME report also notes attainment that is "well above the standard required".